zpiatt/health/README.md

 Health is a command-line system status check tool written in `bash 3.2+`.
 Designed for Red Hat Enterprise Linux (RHEL) environments, Health provides an easy way to display general system statistics, scrutinize file systems for common errors, and check for a variety of other typical system issues.

 ### Recently added:
-  - Added `-p` to display Public IP Information.
-    - This option attempts to `curl` and parse the output from `ipinfo.io` and requires internet connectivity.
-  - Refactored `get_network_info` parsing of DNS information.
+  - Refactored `get_network_info` parsing of network export information.
-    - In practice, there's too much variation in where **correct** DNS server information is found in files (`/etc/resolv.conf`, `/etc/systemd/resolved.conf`, `/etc/NetworkManager/system-connections/`, etc.).
-The update leverages `nmcli` which *should* be available in RHEL 7 and later.
-  - Added RHEL life cycle support information to `man` page.
+    - `findmnt` is now used instead of `showmount` to expand support auto-mounted NFS, NFSv4, CIFS, & SMB3.

 If you're using RHEL 7 or later and encounter issues or have suggestions for routine error checks, please feel free to reach out!